-Advanced U.S. History
+Advanced Placement U.S. History

 Full-year course.
 This course surveys U.S. history from the colonial period through the end of the twentieth century.
 The organizing feature as we proceed through the centuries of our past will be the query: “How has American history promoted or belied the ideals of political equality, natural rights, and sovereignty of the people?”
 By practicing the same historical thinking skills and tools that professional historians employ and by engaging with rich primary sources, students will deepen their appreciation for the work and subtleties of history and prepare themselves for the types of knowledge and skill expected on the AP exam.